xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SOLVER.LOAD**(**load\_area**)

-Load\_area    is a reference on the active sheet to a range of cells from which you want to load a complete problem specification.
+Load\_area&nbsp;&nbsp;&nbsp;&nbsp;is a reference on the active sheet to a range of cells from which you want to load a complete problem specification.

   - > The first cell in load\_area contains a formula for the Set Cell
     > box; the second cell contains a formula for the changing cells;